EIT-Pathogena/client/README_pypi.md

 #### Generating Upload CSV (`gpas build-csv`)

 If you have a folder containing all the reads you would like to upload, then `gpas build-csv` can be used to help generate the upload csv.
+See the GPAS User Guide for detailed descriptions of all the fields.
 You'll need to fill in some of the required parameters.

 ```bash